plone/training/docs/voltoaddons/04-block-edit-options.md

 ```

 This schema is based on the one used by `plone.restapi` to edit the
 server-side `Dexterity` content.
+We're appropriating it.
-We're appropriating it, it lives on the client side right now, so we have some
+It lives on the client side right now, so we have some
 freedom in extending it with new logic and capabilities.
-The only requirement is that Volto's form implementation understands it,
+The only requirement is that Volto's form implementation understands it.
-but even here we have a lot of freedom, as the form passes all the field props
+But even here we have a lot of freedom, as the form passes all the field props
 to the widgets.

-To understand how to structure the schema you need to read Volto's
+To understand how to structure the schema, you need to read Volto's
 [Field.jsx] code.
 In it, we see the following logic: